Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 To write a numeric escape for a particular character, first look up the character's octal or hexadecimal value in a table like the one in Appendix E. For example, the ASCII escape character (decimal value: 27) has the value 33 in octal and 1B in hex.
 Either of these codes can be used to write an escape sequence:

 - An ***octal escape sequence*** consists of the `\` character followed by an octal number with at most three digits.
 (This number must be representable as an unsigned character, so its maximum value is normally 377 octal.)
-For example, the escape character could be written `\33` or `\033`, Octal numbers in escape sequences—unlike octal constants—don't have to begin with 0.
+For example, the escape character could be written `\33` or `\033`, Octal numbers in escape sequences --- unlike octal constants --- don't have to begin with 0.
 - A ***hexadecimal escape sequence*** consists of `\x` followed by a hexadecimal number.
 Although C places no limit on the number of digits in the hexadecimal number, it must be representable as an unsigned character (hence it can't exceed FF if characters are eight bits long).
 Using this notation, the escape character would be written `\x1b` or `\x1B`.
 The `x` must be in lower case, but the hex digits (such as `b`) can be upper or lower case.

 When used as a character constant, an escape sequence must be enclosed in single quotes.
 For example, a constant representing the escape character would be written `'\33'` (or `'\x1b'`).
 Escape sequences tend to get a bit cryptic, so it's often a good idea to give them names using `#define`: